Basics

 The social construction of reality

 A classic area of investigation in sociology is understanding how societies construct reality.
-This kind of research delves deep into the ways cultures, languages, and institutions shape our understanding of the world.
+This kind of research analyzes the ways cultures, languages, and institutions shape our understanding of the world.
 It doesn't immediately aim to solve societal problems but provides essential insights into how perceptions and beliefs are formed.
 Research methods often used for this type of study include in-depth interviews, participant observations, and ethnographic studies.

 Attachment theory in psychology